-Example 2: The signals of two MADI devices shall be united to a single MADI stream.
+Example: The signals of two MADI devices shall be united to a single MADI stream.
 This can be handy, because it requires only one MADI cable for transmission.
 It can also be a requirement, because the receiving device may have only one input.

-The number of ADI-642s necessary is identical to the number of MADI signal sources, so it's two for this example.
-The first ADI-642 serves as MADI to AES converter.
-Its AES outputs are connected with the AES inputs of the second ADI-642.
-The second ADI-642 is used as described in example 1, sending the MADI input signal directly to the MADI output.
+The number of ADI-6432s necessary is identical to the number of MADI signal sources, so it's two for this example.
+The first ADI-6432 serves as MADI to AES converter.
+Its AES outputs are connected to the AES inputs of the second ADI-6432.
+The second ADI-6432 is used as described in the above example, sending the MADI input signal directly to the MADI output.
 At the same time, the unit fills the unused MADI channels at its MADI output with the audio signals from the AES inputs.

-The diagram to the right shows cabling and signal flow of such an application.
+The diagram shows cabling and signal flow of such an application.